leah-cardon/ToursService/README.md

-# toursAffordability
+# tours

 ## About The Project
 A student recreation of a Trulia page.
-Tours and affordability module.
+Tour request module.

 ## Table of Contents